AUSTRALIAN SPACEGUARD SURVEY

 interest from Defence portfolio had been particularly disappointing

 because it clearly had a major role to play.
-In the USA, scientists
+In the USA, scientists and

 engineers are enthusiastically turning their Cold War defence projects